bucs110a0spring22/final-project-code-goblins/README.md

     * Ball - A bouncing ball that breaks blocks when it collides with them.
     * Block - Blocks which are broken by the ball.
 Each broken block adds to the score.
     * Utility - Utility class for holding RGB color constants.
+    * Controller - Controller for our block breaker game.
+Responsible for initializing the window and controlling the appearance of the menu, game screen, and game over screen.
+Updated scores and life based on in-game events.
+Applied in-game physics as implemented by functions in the models, responded to player input, responded to in-game events (e.g. collisions), and managed game state.
+Data permanence was implemented by recording all previously obtained scores in \etc\scoreboard.

 ## Project Structure *(Software Lead)*